emcien/iso_latte/README.md

 # IsoLatte

+Sometimes you need to run background jobs that you can't make important guarantees about - they may run out of memory and get killed, or produce segmentation faults, or `exit!` directly - and you need to be able to clean up after such problems.

 IsoLatte is a gem that allows a block of code to be executed in a subprocess.
-We developed it because we had some background jobs that could require too much memory and get killed, or produce segmentation faults, or `exit!` directly - that code was in large part written in C and used via FFI.

-For a time, we isolated execution by running the heavy sections in a script, which we'd call via popen3; that worked well, but required a lot of effort to interact with the process, and parse exceptions and failure messages out of the stderr stream of the script.
+Exceptions get passed back to the parent process through a pipe, and various exit conditions are handled via configurable callbacks.

 ## Simple Process Isolation